OUR HISTORY | BUSINESS PROFILE

 Following the lead of his personal heroes Martin Luther King, Jr. and Maynard Jackson, upon graduating from high school with honors, Watkins enrolled at Atlanta’s historic Morehouse College to study business administration.
 With his academic achievement intact, and the job with Thornton Mortuary thriving, Watkins made a bold move in his sophomore year at Morehouse.
 Word that a new mortuary college had opened in downtown Atlanta appeared as a sure sign on the horizon.
 “It was hard telling (Pres) Benjamin Mays that I was leaving Morehouse,” Watkins recalls, “but I knew I had to follow my calling.”

-Watkins enrolled in the first class of Gupton Jones Mortuary College, where he later earned an associates degree in mortuary science (date?).
+Watkins enrolled in the first class of Gupton Jones Mortuary College, where he later earned an Associate’s Degree in Mortuary Science in 1970.
 While in school, he continued to intern at Thornton Mortuary, where he had become an integral part of the business.
 He also got a job working as a loan officer with Citizens Trust Bank to pay for tuition.
 In 1971, Watkins was licensed as a funeral director and embalmer.

 After graduation, Watkins went to work as Caldwell Banker’s first African American mortgage loan officer, where he would go on to become the top sales agent in the industry, selling $15-20 million in home mortgages a year.
 Meanwhile, he figured out a way to earn money doing what he loved most.
 Watkins negotiated an agreement with the owner of Thornton Mortuary to earn commission on any new business he brought to the funeral home.